AIxRead

 ˌmænɪˈkændən/ˌmænɪˈkændən/Slow

-A name of Indian origin, often associated with Lord Ayyappa in Hindu mythology.
+A male given name of Indian origin, referring to Lord Ayyappa.

 தமிழ் (Tamil)